dungnguyen2534/react-todolist/README.md

-Simple todolist react app with useReducer and Context API
+A React to-do list app using the useReducer hook and the Context API.
-- Simply `npm i` and then `npm run dev` to start it